quickintegrate/docs/docs/Core Development/Triggers/Scheduler.md

 <img src={useBaseUrl('/img/Core Development/Trigger_config/SCH_config.png')} />;

-In Scheduler configurations initialDelay and scheduleDelay needs to be defined.
+Right click the tigger node to add the Scheduler configurations initialDelay and scheduleDelay needs to be defined.

 <table>
 <thead>